clusterio/clusterio/docs/how-it-works.md

 store per player data and authorize management of the cluster.
-By default users accounts are assigned a Player role that gives a limited read access to the cluster resources, and admins of the cluster can be assigned an Admin role to get access to manage it.
+By default users accounts are assigned a Player role that gives a limited read access to the cluster resources, and admins of the cluster can be assigned a Cluster Admin role to get access to manage it.